Regularized autoregressive modeling and its application to audio signal reconstruction

-Here $\gcoef$ and $\gsig$ are parameters of the DRA for the respective problems, and we use the expression for the error from \eqref{eq:error}.
-The underlying structure of the matrices allows an efficient implementation---it is based on embedding the matrices $\X$ and $\A$ in the problems \eqref{eq:ACS2:a} and \eqref{eq:ACS2:x}, respectively, into larger matrices, for which the multiplication with the aforementioned inverses can be computed efficiently using the FFT.
-Importantly, the extended problem is guaranteed to share its minimum with the original problem \cite{Bayram2015:Structured}.
-However, the problem being solved is necessarily of a~larger dimension, which may result in different convergence properties.
+Here $\gcoef$ and $\gsig$ are parameters of the DRA for the respective problems. \edt{ The underlying structure of the matrices allows an efficient numerical implementation without employing the inverse explicitly---it is based on appending rows to the matrices $\X$ and $\A$ in \eqref{eq:prox.error:a} and \eqref{eq:prox.error:x}, respectively, yielding a~circulant structure, allowing obtaining the inverses efficiently using the FFT.
+Importantly, applying these extended proximal operators in solving the problems \eqref{eq:ACS2:a} and \eqref{eq:ACS2:x} guarantees reaching the same minimum as with employing \eqref{eq:prox.error:a} and \eqref{eq:prox.error:x} directly} \cite{Bayram2015:Structured}.

 Note that further acceleration is achievable by heuristic schemes---an example is the extrapolation of the updates given by \eqref{eq:ACS2}.
 These alternatives, as well as a larger evaluation of the properties of the FFT-accelerated DRA in the context of audio declipping, can be found in Appendix \ref{sec:acceleration}.